geekyBrewster/HackTheGap2018/README.md

 In a terminal window, navigate to the project folder once saved on your computer.
 - Run `npm install`
 - `npm start`
-- Set up SQL server on local computer, such as PostgreSQL through Postico
+- Set up SQL server on local computer, such as PostgreSQL through Postico, using code below:

 ```sql
 CREATE DATABASE "medtracker";